fluffybastard/k8s-intro/README.md

 ### OBS
 If you don't create a `service` type resource or explicitly expose a pod, all resources are only available inside the cluster.
-To manually expose a pod ( for testing purposes ), you can run this command.
+To manually expose a pod ( for testing purposes ), you can run this command:
 `$ kubectl port-forward -n default POD_NAME HOST_PORT:CONTAINER_PORT`

 ### Example
-* Create the single pod resource from above
+* Create the single pod resource from above:

 `$ kubectl create -f resources/nginx-single-pod.yml`

-* Forward the host port to container.
+* Forward the host port to container:

 `$ kubectl port-forward -n default web-server 8081:80`

-* Test it from your browser.
+* Test it from your browser:

 `http://localhost:8081`